-Once the tofu is cooked, take it out of the oven and allow it to cool while you make the rest of the bowl components.
+Once the tofu is cooked, take it out of the oven and set aside while you make the rest of the bowl components.

 Next, whisk the sauce.

-Just whisk melted coconut oil, apple cider vinegar, cumin, turmeric, maple syrup, soy sauce, and garlic powder and you're good to go.
+Just whisk oil, apple cider vinegar, cumin, turmeric, maple syrup, soy sauce, and garlic powder and you're good to go.

 Then, sauté the vegetables:

-First, melt coconut oil in a 12-inch fry pan that has a lid.
+First, heat oil in a 12-inch fry pan that has a lid.